Watch this video for an overview of ways to finance your business, including private investors.

 Business angels that are part of an angel network can invest individually.
 However, they have the added advantage of working collectively in the screening process and reviewing deals, and having the option of investing in new ventures together.
-In the Netherlands there are a number of angel networks that are united through the networking organization Business Angels Networks (BAN) Netherlands.
+In the Netherlands there are a number of angel networks that are united through the networking organisation Business Angels Networks (BAN) Netherlands.
 They also have a European and International branch.
 However, access to their website is restricted - if you want to contact them, best go through your bank or accountant.

 In an Angel Fund, business angels pull their resources together but act as one investor.
 This means they decide as a whole on each investment; no individual investments are made.
 By doing so, each venture that receives funding will receive a much larger sum.
 Being able to pull capital resources together is beneficial because it prevents the entrepreneur from needing to seek further outside financing from other sources such as venture capitalists.
 This ensures that angel investors will reap a greater return on their investment.

 Business angels bring a lot more to the table than just money.
 They also have expertise and experience that they're willing to share, as well as access to their personal network.
 Their involvement is often hands-on, especially during the early stages of starting a business.
 The more stable the business becomes, the less a business angel involves him/herself in its day-to-day operations.

 You can find a list of potential investors in the TechLeap.nl Finder.

 In general, business angels don't walk around flaunting their venture capital.
 The best way to find a business angel is via your own network, bank or accountant.
 The latter often have lists of potential investors.
 Many business angels also form informal investor networks.

 Every year, the Amsterdam Capital Week offers startups who are looking for financing an array of workshops, meetings and networking opportunities to present themselves and find a financial partner in the Netherlands.
 Find more information on the Amsterdam Capital Week website.

 Customer Due Diligence (CDD) and foreign investors